 - Determining the cause of your loved one’s passing

-- Gathering evidence to support your side of the story
+- Gathering evidence to support your legal claim

 - Communicating with the involved parties and their legal counsel